+[Note: For complete design references, see: Design of Stormwater Pond Systems.
+1996.
+Schueler.
+Center for Watershed Protection.]

 The critical parameters in determining the size of the basin are the storage capacity and the maximum rate of runoff released from the basin.
 Design dry detention basins to store the volume required to meet the peak rate attenuation requirements of Standard for the 2-year and 10-year 24-hour storms.
 In some cases, compliance with Standard 2 may require flood storage volume to prevent an increase in off-site flooding from the 100-year 24-hour storm.

-Design a multiple stage outlet structure to control peak discharges for the 2-year and 10-year 24-hour storms.
+Design a multiple stage outlet structure to control peak discharges for the 2-year,10-year, and larger 24-hour storms.
 Provide an emergency spillway.
 Build the spillway in the existing ground--not in the embankment.
 Make the interior embankment slopes no greater than 3:1.
 To provide drainage, make the minimum slope of the bottom 2%.
 Provide access for maintenance.
 Design embankments to meet safety standards.
-Stabilize the earthern slopes

-and the bottom of the basins using seed mixes recommended by the NRCS.
+Stabilize the earthen slopes and the bottom of the basins using seed mixes recommended by the NRCS.

-[Note: for complete design references, see: Design of Stormwater Pond Systems.
-1996.
-Schueler.
-Center for Watershed Protection.]

-MassDEP recommends using impervious channels because they are simple to construct and easy

-to maintain.
-They can be designed to empty completely after a storm.
-Impervious channels can be undermined by runoff and differential settling if
+Pervious or impervious channels may be used to direct runoff to or from the Dry Detention Basin.
+Drainage channels must be designed to empty completely after a storm.
+Channels can be undermined by runoff velocity and differential settling if